openland/openland-server/deploy/networking/README.md

 ### Corporate Services
 Corporate services are shielded by cloudflare with OTP and then routed to `infra-zerotier` vm in google cloud.
-`infra-zerotier` vm routes tcp traffic on ports 443 and 80 to `infra-haproxy` in Bernal DC
+`infra-zerotier` vm routes tcp traffic on ports 443 and 80 to `infra-haproxy` in Bernal DC.

+GCP's `infra-zerotier` haproxy is plain tcp proxy with ip limitter to allow only cloudflare origin IP.
+Bernal DC `infra-haproxy` is http proxy that have origin certificate and verifies client certificate from cloudflare (Origin Pull Certificate).